How To Pay Off $10,000 in Credit Card Debt

 Split expenses into different categories to determine where you're spending the most.
 Review your expenses at the end of each month.

 Once you start tracking your expenses, you’ll be able to spot opportunities to save.
 The best way to pay off $10,000 in credit card debt is to stop getting yourself in further debt.
-Cut unnecessary spending, such as eating out in restaurants, shopping, vacations, and anything else that is not strictly necessary.
+Cut unnecessary spending, such as eating out in restaurants, frivolous or impulse shopping, vacations, and anything else that is not strictly a necessity.
 Trimming down your expenses will free up money that you can pay towards your high-interest credit cards each month.

 One of the fastest and most cost-effective ways to tackle large sums of credit card debt is through a debt settlement.
 If you're finding it challenging to make more than the minimum payment each month, or you've been missing payments for a few months, consider enrolling in a debt settlement program.

-A debt settlement organization can negotiate with your credit card company on your behalf to accept a lump sum amount and close your account.
+A debt settlement company can negotiate with your credit card company on your behalf to accept a lump sum amount that’s substantially less than your balance in return for closing your account.
 Typically, you can save up to 50% of your original debt before fees through debt settlement.

-Credit card debt consolidation involves rolling all your high-interest credit cards into a single consolidation loan at a lower interest rate.
+Credit card debt consolidation involves combining multiple high-interest credit cards into a single consolidation loan at a lower interest rate.
 If you have good credit, you may qualify for a significantly lower annual percentage rate compared to what you may be paying on your credit cards.
 This can help you save thousands of dollars in interest charges.

 Credit Card | Consolidation Loan | |